LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## Fixing bots the Rails Way

-I'm using Rails 8 and Devise for authentication, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).
+I'm using Rails 8 and Devise for authentication.
+After Googling and asking AI for tips, I turned to the Rails Guides to see what they had to say about this, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

 Near the end I share my own anti-bot checklist I'm building, many tactics I have yet to try.